Terr0y/project-portfolio-/README.md

 * Web Design

-## TechnologiesUsed To Build This Project
+## Technologies Used To Build This Project
 * HTML
 * CSS
 * Github